yprez/blog.yprez.com/posts/002-running-a-bottle-app-with-gunicorn.rst

 :category: General
 :date: 2012-06-09 19:00

-Recently we wrote a simple web tracker at work.
+Recently I wrote a simple web tracker at work.
 Using the `Bottle`_ microframework.

 Looking back, maybe I should've used `Flask`_ instead, as I simply don't see